Enterprise-CMCS/managed-care-review/docs/technical-design/endpoints.md

 ## Lambda

+We use AWS Lambda to build RESTful endpoints in our application.
+When we create a lambda handler, serverless will add a new Lambda function for us in AWS.
+If we configure it correctly, that function will have access to things like our postgres database, which itself is hosted on AWS.

 ### Serverless configuration

 When we create a handler, we're telling serverless to create a new Lambda function for us in AWS.
 If we configure it correctly, that function will have access to things like our postgres database, which itself is hosted on AWS.
 Here's one existing handler configuration, found in `/services/app-api/serverless.yml`.